sensible-hq/sensible-docs/readme-sync/v0/welcome/Field/anchor.md

 **Examples**

+**TODO**

 First match
 ------

 This is a convenience or utility match to  just match the first line encountered.
-Useful in conjunction with the `pageFilter` preprocessor.
+It is useful in conjunction with the `pageFilter` preprocessor.

 **Parameters**